zsoltime/name-the-colour/readme.md

 # Day 11 of My 3 Weeks Game Challenge

+Bummer, this game hasn't been finished yet...
+Why don't you check out some of the other ones from my [3 weeks game challenge](https://github.com/zsoltime/game-challenge)?

 Name the colour is a great game or more like a brain test that uses colours.
 It's much harder than it seems, but keep trying.

 ## User Stories